 - Device.
 Displays the device name. - Description.
 Displays the manufacturer's description of the physical component. - Category.
 Displays the category in which the device was placed during discovery. - Location.
 Displays the location of the device. - Contact.
 Displays the name of the contact associated with the device. - SNMP OID.
 Displays the SNMP OID of the device. - IP Address.
-Displays the IP address of the device. - Model.
+Displays the IP address assigned to the device. - MAC Address.
+Displays the MAC address assigned to the device. - Model.
 Displays the model of the device. - Serial Number.
 Displays the serial number of the device. - Service Tag.
 Displays the service tag associated with the device. - HW Rev. Displays the hardware revision of the device. - SW Rev. Displays the software revision of the operating system used by the device. - FW Rev. Displays the firmware revision of the device. - Vendor.
 Displays the device vendor.